jenkinsci/dependency-check-plugin/README.md

 Dependency-Check is a utility that identifies project dependencies and checks if there are any known, publicly disclosed, vulnerabilities.
 This tool can be part of the solution to the OWASP Top 10 2013: A9 - Using Components with Known Vulnerabilities.
 This plug-in can independently execute a Dependency-Check analysis and visualize results.

+Dependency-Check is able to identify Java and Python components along with .NET assemblies.
+Once identified, Dependency-Check will automatically determine if those component have known, publicly disclosed, vulnerabilities.

 The Dependency-Check Jenkins Plugin features the ability to perform a dependency analysis build and later view results post build.
 The plugin is built using [analysis-core] and features many of the same features that Jenkins static analysis plugins offer, including thresholds, charts and the ability to view vulnerability information should a dependency have one identified.

 More information can be found on the [wiki].